 All the assets, user data, and developer logs associated with a game are stored in the same Amazon Simple Storage Service (Amazon S3) bucket, which currently holds about 2.5 TB of data.
 Twiitch can update all the data in one place and then push out changes to its delivery networks.
 The company’s analytics platform runs on Amazon SimpleDB and it uses Amazon DynamoDB for fast, scalable NoSQL queries.
 “The database also takes care of space partitioning, meaning that as our data volumes grow, it’s a natural fit for our use-case,” says Stevens.
 “Moving forward, we will transition completely to Amazon DynamoDB.”

-“When we first launched AWS services, we were seeing new users join KartWorld at a rate of one per second,” Stevens explains.
+“When we first launched AWS, we were seeing new users join KartWorld at a rate of one per second,” Stevens explains.
 “They typically continued to use the extended services as real-time players.
 That meant users were firing events at our analytics platform and storing gaming information in the database in real time.
-We were watching and the AWS infrastructure held up beautifully.”
+We were watching, and the AWS infrastructure held up beautifully.”

 “The inherent flexibility of AWS gives us the ability to optimize the infrastructure and match it to our usage pattern,” he continues.
-“We were able to save approximately 75% in computing costs without affecting performance.”
+“We were able to save approximately 75 percent in computing costs without affecting performance.”

 Stevens concludes, “What I really like about AWS is that the company listens to its customers and is constantly trying to expand its services.”

 To learn more about how AWS can help your game hosting needs, visit our Gaming page: http://aws.amazon.com/game-hosting.